JuliaHealth/CTakesParser.jl/README.md

 ### Note of running CTAKES

-The sample file was obtained from:
+The sample file was obtained using:

     * CTakes 4.0
     * Clinical Pipeline
     * Command line interface